50-Day Encounter to Experience New Life

 The resurrection of Jesus was not just an event that occurred 2,000 years ago.
 It is an ongoing reality, inviting us to experience new life and hope daily.

-For the next seven weeks – the time between Easter and Pentecost Sunday, May 29, we are inviting you on a journey that will help you grow deeper in your love for God and all people, and experience resurrection in your own life.
+For the next seven weeks – go on a journey that will help you grow deeper in your love for God and all people, and experience resurrection in your own life.

-On the Monday of each week, we are offering different practices for you to choose from.
+On the Monday of each week, there are different practices for you to choose from.

 They are categorized by Jesus’ great commandment to “love God with all your heart, soul, mind, strength, and your neighbor as yourself.”
 (Matthew 22:36-40)